 DR ZANDRA BAMFORD

 Zandra has worked within secondary care mental health services in the NHS for over 20 years, most recently as a Lead Consultant Clinical Psychologist for secondary care.
 Zandra has worked clinically within crisis, inpatient and community services and within research in an alcohol misuse service.
 Zandra has a special interest in complex trauma, it’s impact on the autonomic nervous system and the non-pathologising of distress.
 Zandra has a degree in Psychology (1997) Masters in substance and alcohol misuse (2000), Doctorate in Clinical Psychology (2005) and has completed multiple training courses post doctoral training in CFT (Compassion Focused Therapy), Cognitive Analytical Therapy (CAT informed working), EMDR (Eye Movement Desensitization and Reprocessing), IFS (Internal Family Systems), DBT skills training, voice dialogue, ACT (Acceptance and Commitment Therapy), Non-violent communication, Somatic Psychology, Mindfulness and Complex Trauma.
 Zandra is also trained to deliver the Safe and Sound Protocol.
-Zandra specialises in providing therapy to other professionals (psychologists, medical professionals and therapists) using IFS and individuals with histories of complex trauma.
+Zandra is a Certified IFS therapist and specialises in providing therapy to other professionals (psychologists, medical professionals and therapists) using IFS and individuals with histories of complex trauma.